Home » Muffins » Pineapple and Carrot Muffins

 Store in a tin for 3 – 4 days.

-These muffins will not have big tops, they will be more on the flatter side due to all the moisture.
+These muffins will not have big tops, they will be on the flatter side due to all the moisture.
 So don’t panic if your muffins look flat (that’s the way they are supposed to look).

 Muffins also freeze well.
 Store in an airtight container.